Three Important Things Your Website Might Be Missing

 It's kind of a no brainer on this one.
-At least I would hope you would be more drawn to the right (yep, my site!)
+At least I would hope you would be more drawn to the left (yep, my site!)
 I've worked hard to develop a website that not only creates a strong first impression, but one that is easy to use, beautiful, on brand and has good flow.
 Alright, so let's dive in to today's topic on what your website needs to stand out.
 Maybe you already have one, or maybe you have been holding off because you simply don't know where to start… either way, I want to start from the beginning on the "why".
 This is something I'm grateful for learning early on in my own career as a creative entrepreneur!

 First impressions are everything.

 In life and in business, first impressions have the power to completely make or break an experience.
 I cannot tell you how many first impressions have left me feeling icky or running for the door while others have left me excited to get to know someone, or the service that they offer.
 First impressions will either book you the client, or cause them to look elsewhere.
 I've included a screenshot of what potential clients will see when they land on my portfolio page.
 They are going to see beautiful and consistent images that will keep them scrolling (that's the hope at least!)
 I want whoever comes to my page and scrolls through my work to say to themselves, "I have to have her as my photographer and/or website designer."
 Have you ever landed on a website and you had to buy it because it was displayed so perfectly?
 Yep, that's me with Anthropologie.
 I have to make myself stay off their website because I always buy something, even when I go in with every intention of NOT buying anything.